ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 ## 2. Register TIFF microscopy files (optional)

 If you only performed single-round _in situ_ hybridization (e.g Multiplex RNAscope), you can skip this step.
-Conversely, if you performed multi-round _in situ_ hybridization (e.g HiPlex RNAscope), utilize the [ACD BIO Registration Software](https://acdbio.com/store/rnascope-hiplex-image-registration-software.html) or ImageJ to register the TIFF image files from the multiple rounds of imaging.<br><br>
+Conversely, if you performed multi-round _in situ_ hybridization (e.g HiPlex RNAscope), utilize the [ACD BIO Registration Software](https://acdbio.com/store/rnascope-hiplex-image-registration-software.html) or ImageJ to register the TIFF image files from the multiple rounds of imaging.

+_**Note:** We have noticed on MacOS machines that the images produced by ACD's image registration software are not directly compatible with Cellpose.
+To fix this issue, open the registered images in ImageJ and re-save them to a new folder._<br><br>

 To register images in ImageJ, use the _Register Virtual Stack Slices_ and _Transform Virtual Stack Slices_ plugins.
 The _Register Virtual Stack Slices_ plugin will use one of your DAPI images as an anchor and will register the DAPI images from the other rounds of imaging onto the anchor image.
 It will also generate a transformation file for each DAPI registration that can then be applied to the other non-DAPI images for that round.